Amixdu/StudentAppMernStack/README.md

 2. Click the `Add Students` button on the top left <br>
 3. Enter a valid email adress and click create<br>
 4. An email will be sent to the entered email with a login link and a password<br>
-5. Login using the password, and fill up user information and reset the password<br>
+5. Login using the password, and fill up user information and reset the password<br><br>

+### Completion
+10/11 Development tasks completed (unit testing not done)